Rob-coder/Coding-Competition/about-us.md

 understanding the outcome.

   <img src="/images/DWTSLogo2018.jpg" width="500" />

 **_"It takes 10 to tango"_** is our team's interpretation of this expression, using the binary two (10).

   <img src="/images/10 to Tango.jpg"  width="500" />

 It reflects our commitment to work together to achieve an outcome that reflects our individual contributions, yet is more than the sum of it's parts.

+_Perfect 10 and Series 10 Images courtesy of "Dancing With the Stars"_